 If students are interested in postsecondary institutions that are not on their personalized list, they will want to follow the standard application process for the schools they are interested in.

 We strongly encourage all students to apply for financial aid through the Free Application for Financial Aid which is used to determine eligibility for both federal and state financial aid programs.
 The federal Pell Grant and the Minnesota State Grant provide grants to more than 120,000 students each year.
 Half of all students who apply receive a Pell Grant or Minnesota State Grant.
 Grants are based on the cost of the college chosen, family size, and income.

-Director of Research/ Co-Manager Direct Admissions
+Coordinator of Direct Admissions Minnesota